mikegilchrist/toxo.nsf.nigms/README.txt

+Repository for NSF/NIGMS Grant on Toxoplasma gondii

 8/9/13
-Repository for preparing NSF/NIGMS grant on Toxoplasma gondii.
+Created repository

 8/12/13
-Downloaded and installed github client.
+XZ Downloaded and installed github client.

+Synced with mikeg and updated.